Locations:

 Myth 5: Nipple discharge is usually a sign of cancer

 Is there such a thing as breast cancer discharge?
-In most cases, no. Many women have leftover milk in their ducts after breastfeeding, or they have debris that can cause greenish or even black discharge that can be squeezed out of the ducts, Dr. Kruse explains.
+In most cases, no. It could be due to leftover milk in your ducts after breastfeeding, or debris could be causing greenish or even black discharge that can be squeezed out of the ducts, Dr. Kruse explains.

 Advertisement